kentkost/tap3magic/readme.md

 # Contribute
 You may open pull requests if you've found a bug that you have fixed.
 Don't expect me to make major changes to the project.
 I am not too invested in this.
-I'd rather focus my time on making my own ASN.1 parser to replace asn1c since there are some bugs in it that would require a complete rewrite.
+I'd rather focus my time on making my own ASN.1 parser to replace asn1c.